vitorms99/MorphologyExtractor/docs/source/functions/CAS_metrics.rst

 Asymmetry
 ---------

 Asymmetry is one of the most commonly used non-parametric morphological indices in the literature, particularly for identifying merger candidates.
 It quantifies the difference between a galaxy and its rotated counterpart (typically by 180°).
-The `mex` package implements asymmetry via a dedicated class, `Asymmetry`, which supports various definitions including Conselice (2003), Sampaio (in prep), and Barchi et al. (2020).
+The `galmex` package implements asymmetry via a dedicated class, `Asymmetry`, which supports various definitions including Conselice (2003), Sampaio (in prep), and Barchi et al. (2020).

 To instantiate the class:

 .. code-block:: python

-    from mex.Metrics_module import Asymmetry
+    from galmex.Metrics_module import Asymmetry

     asymmetry_calculator = Asymmetry(
         clean_mini,